StevenClontz/sttm2025/slides/Slides.md

 ## UR and UCR

-This suggests two candidates for "SUS":
+This suggests two "SUS" candidates:

 - A space is **UR (Unique Radial limits)** provided the limit of every converging transfinite sequence is unique.